calderete/the-cult-of-life/pages/text/the_warriors_way.md

 ### The Princess of War

-_"Whoever you are, there is place for you in the Xi'ro'gradexa"_ - unknown
+_"Whoever you are, there is place for you in the Grid'os Uradda"_ - unknown

 _"the sonovia are raised with care"_ - Hira-se slander